djlittler/Tech-Interview-Cheat-Sheet/README.md

 - https://www.geeksforgeeks.org/data-structures/
 - https://towardsdatascience.com/8-common-data-structures-every-programmer-must-know-171acf6a1a42

+List and tuple is an ordered collection of items.
+Dictionary is unordered collection.

 ### <a id="array"></a> Array
 #### Definition
 - Stores data elements based on an sequential, most commonly 0 based, index.